feathery-org/slate/source/index.html.md

 Provide an admin-level API key to authenticate access.
 You can register a new API key after joining our [waitlist](https://feathery.tech).

+API keys are environment-specific (production, development, etc.), which allows you to separate real from test data.
+All API keys have access to the same fields and forms, but users are environment-specific.

 Include your API key as a request header that looks like the following:

 `Authorization: <API KEY>`